emilepharand/Babilonia/README.md

 Of course, sometimes, you simply don't know.
 No need to go through hints then: you can get **the complete word**.
 After all, you do have to start somewhere!

-### A gif is worth a thousand words
+### A GIF is worth a thousand words
 <img src="img/practice-example.gif" />

 ## A polyglot's paradise
 Babilonia lets you practice **any number of languages at the same time**.
 Most language learning tools only allow you to practice one language at a time.
 But what if you want to master *multiple* languages?
 It would be incredibly convenient to practice them at the same time, right?
 Babilonia enables you to do just that!

 That comes with many benefits.
-For one, you get to exercise the **mental gymnastics** of quickly **switching between languages**, which is an invaluable skill for a polyglot.
+For one, you get to exercise the **mental gymnastics** of quickly **switching between languages**, which is an invaluable skill for a polyglot to have.
 Also, you learn to **associate between them** the words in different languages to convey the same idea, which helps you remember them more easily.
 Plus, it's an incredibly **efficient way** to practice when you want to learn multiple languages.

 Of course, even though you *could* practice tons of languages at the same time, it doesn't mean you *have* to!
 You can always choose which languages you would like to study.
 It could be one, two or any combination of languages.
 Flexibility is key.